-The MathSys 1+3 year MSc+doctoral programme trains students in the advanced quantitative skills and applied mathematical modelling critical to address today’s challenges in biomedicine and health sectors, modern industry and the digital economy.
-MathSys is a Centre for Doctoral Training funded by the EPSRC and MRC, with support from external partners and the University of Warwick.
+The MathSys 1+3 year programme trains students in the advanced quantitative skills and applied mathematical modelling critical to address today’s challenges in biomedicine and health sectors, modern industry and the digital economy.
+MathSys is a Centre for Doctoral Training funded by the EPSRC, with support from external partners and the University of Warwick.
 It is dedicated to tackling real-world problems that require developing novel mathematical methods for multi-scale, machine-learning and hybrid modelling.

 MathSys is an inclusive CDT with a strong creative and collaborative ethos, and benefits from its own dedicated facilities.
 We will train you to think broadly and combine cutting-edge mathematical skills with the ability to understand and model real-world systems, analyse complex data sets, work well in multidisciplinary teams and be excellent communicators.
-Our core funding provides stipends+fees for 10 students per year (under UKRI funding restrictions) on a competitive basis, including one fully-funded EU or Overseas studentship.
+Our core funding provides stipends and fees for 10 students per year (under UKRI funding restrictions) on a competitive basis, including one fully-funded international studentship.

 - Numerical Algorithms and Optimisation